 The Benedictine Way

-The community of The Benedictine Way consists of the monks, oblates, and young adult service corps members of Incarnation Monastery in North Omaha (3020 Belvedere Blvd., Omaha, NE 68111).
+The community of The Benedictine Way consists of the monks, oblates, and young adult residents of Incarnation Monastery in North Omaha (3020 Belvedere Blvd., Omaha, NE 68111).
 The community is Trinity’s “Monastery in Residence,” and offers a variety of prayer, retreat, and worship opportunities to our community.

 Trinity 101